astillsjr/6.1040-gp-backend/deliverables/functional-design/concept-design.md

     * **effects**: Sets the readAt timestamp for the message.

 **notes**:
-  * Conversations are scoped to a BorrowRequest context to keep messaging organized and relevant.
-BorrowRequest is a generic type parameter since it's created by the Borrowing concept.
+  * Conversations are scoped to a generic Context (e.g., BorrowRequest, ItemClaim, Contribution) to keep messaging organized and relevant.
+The contextType field helps identify what type of entity the context refers to.
   * The concept doesn't handle delivery - that's the responsibility of the Notifications concept via syncs.
   * Read receipts are tracked per message to support unread message counts.
   * The concept is intentionally simple - no group chats or file attachments in the initial design.